mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 Intellect — —
 Cargo 25.2 —

 The Brekat SDB is a heavily armed and armored fighting vessel used to patrol Geonee systems.
-The design has received favourable reviews by the Imperial Navy and can be found operating in planetary navies many subsectors away from the Geonee homeworld.
+The design has received favorable reviews by the Imperial Navy and can be found operating in planetary navies many subsectors away from the Geonee homeworld.

 Armed with a small missile bay and two fusion barbettes, the Brekat is offensively powerful, while heavy armor and triple beam laser turrets provide an adequate defensive screen.
 The SDB normally boasts a complement of 20 marines providing both internal security and boarding forces, and its modular cutter and two boarding pods are also piloted by marines.